High-Fidelity Single-Qubit Gates for Two-Electron Spin Qubits in GaAs

-where $\bveceps$ and $\pbveceps$ denote the detuning pulses of the $x$- and $y$-gate.
+As before, we use the LMA to iteratively find gates with $S_i = 0$, i.e. solve $\min_{\bveceps, \pbveceps} \left| \bvec{S}(\bveceps,\pbveceps) \right|^2$, where $\bveceps$ and $\pbveceps$ denote the \eps-pulses of the $x$- and $y$-gate.
 Since only $\sigma_z$ is being measured, this protocol is invariant if both gates' rotation axes are jointly rotated around the $z$-axis.
 This does not pose a problem because we are only interested in obtaining an orthogonal gate set but one could introduce an additional measurement axis to circumvent this.
-However, the approach from \req{eq:bs_min_1} would not lead to pulses with high fidelities since the gates' noise properties are not taken into account.
+However, solving this minimization problem would not lead to pulses with high fidelities since the gates' noise properties are not taken into account.
 We therefore add the infidelity due to noise $\IF_{n}$ of each gate to the optimization problem

 where $w_n, w_n'$ are heuristically chosen weights which take into account that the minimum of $\IF_{n}$ is generally different for both gates.

 Measuring $\IF_{n}$ in an experiment is more involved than measuring $S_i$.
 Because we have shown before that the noise properties of the gates with few \eps-pulses are mostly unaffected even by large model errors, we choose instead to calculate $\IF_{n}$ theoretically in each iteration.
 Therefore, the algorithm is expected to remove systematic errors while largely retaining the gates' noise properties if $J_0$, $\eps_0$ and $\tau_{\mr{rise}}$ are known to sufficient accuracy.